Events

 Women's Health in 2023: Family Planning, Health Promotion, & Reproductive Health in the U.S.

-This program on women’s health, led by Dr. Terri Page, DNP, of Virginia Women’s Center and Dr. Nicole Karjane, MD, in the department of obstetrics & gynecology at the VCU School of Medicine, will provide UR students the chance to learn more about the role of nurse practitioners and OBGYNs in women’s health.
-The event will also provide a forum for the discussion of women’s health and reproductive health rights and needs in the U.S. from both medical and public health perspectives.
+This program on women’s health, led by Dr. Terri Page, DNP, of Virginia Women’s Center and Dr. Nicole Karjane, MD, in the department of obstetrics & gynecology at the VCU School of Medicine, provided UR students the chance to learn more about the role of nurse practitioners and OBGYNs in women’s health.
+The event also provided a forum for the discussion of women’s health and reproductive health rights and needs in the U.S. from both medical and public health perspectives.

-Sponsored by the Department of Health Studies, Pre-Health Studies, the Gottwald Speaker Series, WGSS, and will
+Sponsored by the Department of Health Studies, Pre-Health Studies, the Gottwald Speaker Series, and WGSS.

 Promotional Flyer for Where We Live Matters